 Dr. Reginald Archibald - Rockefeller University Hospital

-Read Our Clients’ Lawsuit Filed Against Rockefeller University: On August 14, 2019, 45 of our clients filed the first lawsuit against Rockefeller University for the sexual abuse they suffered at the hands of Dr. Reginald Archibald.
+Read Our Clients’ Lawsuit Filed Against Rockefeller University: 45 of our clients filed one of the first lawsuits against Rockefeller University for the sexual abuse they suffered at the hands of Dr. Reginald Archibald.
 Our clients alleged Rockefeller University knew or should have known that Dr. Archibald posed a danger to them and it failed to take reasonable steps to protect them from being abused by him.
 You can read the lawsuit by clicking this link: Traub et al. v.
 The Rockefeller University.

 You can also watch interviews with some of our clients and attorneys regarding this case by clicking these links: